 It’s that time of year again!
-The leaves are falling, the mornings are getting colder, and you’re probably thinking about taking your family camping.
+The leaves are falling, the mornings are getting colder, and you’re probably considering camping with your family.
 But there’s one problem: it’s 30 degrees outside.

-It may seem like an impossible feat to stay warm while camping in this weather, but no worries- we’ve got you covered.
+It may seem impossible to stay warm while camping in this weather, but no worries- we’ve got you covered.
 This blog post will give you all the tips and tricks for staying warm when camping in 30-degree weather.

-To camp successfully in 30-degree weather, you need to have the right gear.
-Without the right gear, I can just about guarantee you will have a miserable time.
+To camp successfully in 30-degree weather, you must have the right gear.
+Without the right gear, I can guarantee you will have a miserable time.

-It can also be dangerous to camp in cold weather if you are not prepared.
+Camping in cold weather can also be dangerous if you are not prepared.

 Here’s a personal story to set the tone.

-In late October, we took the family camping in the high desert many years ago.
-We didn’t realize how unprepared we were until my daughter (about 7-8 years at the time) woke up crying at about 1 am because she was freezing cold.
+We took the family camping in the high desert in late October many years ago.
+We didn’t realize how unprepared we were until my daughter (about 7-8 years old) woke up crying at about 1 am because she was cold.